 This dome-shaped cheese looks otherworldly even before you dig into it, with its mottled surface of grey, blue and white molds—but cut into the paste, and you'll find striking jagged veins of mold hiding within.
 Jersey Blue is a great example of an externally rinded blue, a newer style being pioneered by just a select few creative makers.

-Every morning before making any one of his two-dozen cheeses, he tastes the raw milk to determine which one it will be best in.
-Mr. Schmid is passionate about using only raw milk that he collects personally from local dairy farmers.
-He also allows the cheeses he creates to age in his cellar until they are ready to send out to affineurs and vendors such as Master Fromager Rolf Beeler.
-The result of his uncompromising dedication to quality is that Willi Schmid’s cheeses are some of the best in Switzerland.
+Swiss cheesemaker Willi Schmid has owned his dairy since 2006.
+Every morning, before making any one of his two-dozen cheeses, he tastes the milk to determine which one it will be best for.
+Schmid is passionate about using only raw milk, which he collects personally from local dairy farmers.
+He also allows his cheeses to age in his cellar until he determines they are ready to send out to affineurs and vendors, such as master fromager Rolf Beeler.
+The results of his uncompromising dedication to quality are some of the best cheeses in Switzerland.

-The cheese is best paired with white wines such as Gewurztraminer and Riesling.
-For a red wine, try Brunello, or try a dessert wine such as Vin Santo.
-Recommended accompaniments include Birnbrot, a pear bread from the same region of Switzerland as Jersey Blau.
-This cheese can be used as a cooking cheese as well since it melts like cream.
+Jersey Blue is best paired with white wines such as Gewurztraminer and riesling.
+For a red wine, try Brunello, or a dessert wine such as Vin Santo.
+Eat it with Birnbrot, a pear bread from the same region of Switzerland.
+We also recommend this cheese for cooking, because it melts like cream.